feobaby/real-python/f-strings.md

 # F-Strings: Formatting and Interpolating Strings in Python <a name="fstringsintro"></a>

-Python f-strings, or **formatted string literals**, <a href="https://docs.python.org/3/whatsnew/3.6.html#pep-498-formatted-string-literals" style="color:#c9d1d9; text-decoration:underline;">were introduced in Python 3.6 with PEP 498</a> to make string formatting easier.
-Before that, Python used other interpolation methods.
+Python f-strings, or **formatted string literals**, <a href="https://docs.python.org/3/whatsnew/3.6.html#pep-498-formatted-string-literals" style="color:#c9d1d9; text-decoration:underline;">were introduced in Python 3.6 with PEP 498</a> to make string formatting better.
+Before that, Python used other  string interpolation methods.
 This article explains those methods and demonstrates how f-strings simplify and improve formatting.

 ### The Percent Operator Method <a name="printf"></a>